This privacy notice tells you what to expect when the Royal Household collects, processes, shares and stores your

 - Our legal representatives e.g. solicitors, in order to establish, exercise or defend our legal rights;

 - Government departments or Independent Parliamentary Bodies where we are required to by law or by a public authority or when such organisations are better placed to facilitate a response or to help resolve a query contained within a letter.

 How do we protect your data?

 We take the security of your data very seriously.
 We have internal policies and controls in place to ensure that your data is retained appropriately, and is not accessed except by our employees or authorised third parties in the proper performance of their duties.

-Where we engage third parties to process personal data on our behalf, they do so, on the basis of written instructions, are under a duty of confidentiality, and are obliged to implement appropriate technical and organisational measures to ensure the security of data in line with the relevant legislation.
+Where we engage or work with third parties to process personal data on our behalf, they do so, on the basis of written instructions, are under a duty of confidentiality, and are obliged to implement appropriate technical and organisational measures to ensure the security of data in line with the relevant legislation.

 How long do we keep it for?